-While SOAS as a whole represents the most substantial concentration in the Western world of expertise dedicated to the study of Africa, the Middle East and Asia, the Faculty of Languages and Cultures is heavily committed to teaching and research that is grounded in a knowledge of the principal languages and cultures of two-thirds of humankind.
+While SOAS as a whole represents the most substantial concentration in the Western world of expertise dedicated to African, Middle Eastern and Asian studies, the Faculty of Languages and Cultures is heavily committed to teaching and research grounded in a knowledge of the principal languages and cultures of two thirds of humankind.

 Key Faculty post holders are:

-- Associate Head of the Department of Africa Dr Martin Orwin
+- Head of the Department of East Asian Languages and Cultures: Dr Nathan Hill

-- Head of the Department of Near and Middle East Dr Wen-chin Ouyang
+- Head of the School of Languages, Cultures and Linguistics Dr Ben Murtagh

-- Interim Head of SOAS Language Centre Dr Gulnara Stover
+- Head of SOAS Language Centre Ms Anne Campbell

 The Faculty Office is located on the third floor of the Philips building at the School's Russell Square campus.
 This Office has replaced individual departmental offices and is the first point of contact for staff and students.
 (NB The first point of contact for students studying the MA / PG Diploma in International Studies and Diplomacy is the CISD office, room F303, 3rd floor, Faber Building.)